300 Willits Street

 1. Write out and mail a check to the church: First Baptist Church Birmingham • 300 Willits Street • Birmingham, MI 48009.

-2. Visit the church website www.FirstBaptistBirmingham.org and click the “donate” link at the top of the page and use your debit or credit card to give.
-On this page you can make your offering a one-time or recurring monthly donation.
-If you have any difficulty with giving electronically, please contact Tim Olsen, Financial Secretary @ 248-224-8633.
+2. Visit the church website www.FirstBaptistBirmingham.org and click the “donate” link and use your debit or credit card to give.
+You can make your offering a one-time or recurring monthly donation.
+Simply fill in the amount of your donation on the first page and then type in how you want to designate your offering (communion offering, etc.) in the “Add a note” field on the second page.
+If you have any questions about giving electronically, please contact Tim Olsen, Financial Secretary @ 248-224-8633.

 First Baptist Church